 The Cordillera de Talamanca is a mountain range that lies on the southeast half of Costa Rica and the far west of Panama.
-It is a spectacular range that rises from sea level on the Caribbean side to over 12,000 ft and then drops back down to the Valle General on the Pacific side.
+The range rises from sea level on the Caribbean side to over 12,000 ft and then drops back down to the General Valley on the Pacific side.

 Cordillera de Talamanca